-KPMG LLP has been the independent auditor of the Corporation since 1994.
-A representative of KPMG LLP is expected to be telephonically present at the virtual Meeting, where he or she will be available to respond to appropriate questions and, if he or she desires, to make a statement.
+KPMG LLP ("KPMG") has been the independent auditor of the Corporation since 1994.
+A representative of KPMG is expected to be telephonically present at the virtual Meeting, where he or she will be available to respond to appropriate questions and, if he or she desires, to make a statement.

-On April 15, 2025, KPMG LLP notified the Corporation that it has decided to decline to stand for re-appointment as the Corporation's independent registered public accounting firm to serve as independent auditor.
-However, KPMG LLP has advised the Corporation that it will remain the Corporation's independent registered public accounting firm until completion of its review of the consolidated interim financial statements of the Corporation and subsidiaries as of and for the three months ended March 31, 2025 and, if requested by the Corporation, as of and for the three and six months ended June 30, 2025.
+On April 15, 2025, KPMG informed the Corporation that it will not stand for re-appointment as the Corporation's independent registered public accounting firm to serve as independent auditor for the Corporation's 2025 annual audit.
+However, KPMG has advised the Corporation that it will remain the Corporation's independent registered public accounting firm until completion of its review of the consolidated interim financial statements of the Corporation and subsidiaries as of and for the three months ended March 31, 2025 and, if requested by the Corporation, as of and for the three and six months ended June 30, 2025.